 We will start by analyzing different neural nets architectures emphasizing exactly why they were introduced and what new concepts they bring to the field that make CNN what it is today.

 Let's begin with Yann LeCun's pioneering paper in 1998 in which he introduced a class of neural network architecture—LeNet that is one of the most common forms that we encounter today.

 Before GPUs came into use, computers were not able to process large amounts of image data within a reasonable time, and the training was performed on images with low resolutions only.

 That is why neural networks didn't spark until 2010.

 Back in the day, data scientists assumed that a better algorithm would always yield better results regardless of data, but we know today that this theory is flawed.

-We've come to understand that the training dataset should reflect the real world.
+We've come to understand that the training-validation-testing dataset should reflect the real world.
 This realization led to the mapping of the entire world of objects into a dataset named ImageNet.